QSPI to PXE/tftp boot

 If booting using Yocto, this assumes that you are familiar with generating artifacts with instructions from Kria Yocto support.

 If booting PetaLinux, this also assumes that you are familiar with PetaLinux and have installed the appropriate version of PetaLinux on the Linux host computer.
 Refer to UG1144 for more information on PetaLinux and download page for installation files.
-Ubuntu booting do not need PetaLinux tools.
+Ubuntu booting does not need PetaLinux tools.

-On the Linux host computer, follow instructions in Kria Yocto support, and generate bitbake recipe kria-image-full-cmdline
+On the Linux host computer, follow the instructions in Kria Yocto support, and generate the bitbake recipe kria-image-full-cmdline for the target machine.
+That will create a pxeboot config file in the $yocto_workspace/build/tmp/deploy/images/<machine name>/pxelinux.cfg/default file with the following content:

 LABEL Linux